DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_a_standard_windows_device.md

 ## Set up content filtering

-You are responsible for setting up management and [safeguarding measures](https://www.gov.uk/guidance/safeguarding-and-remote-education-during-coronavirus-covid-19) before you distribute the devices to avoid risks to the children and young people in your care.
+You're responsible for setting up management and [safeguarding measures](https://www.gov.uk/guidance/safeguarding-and-remote-education-during-coronavirus-covid-19) before you distribute the devices to avoid risks to the children and young people in your care.